igorw/weblog/_posts/2012-12-08-sexpr-reader.md

 want to dive into token parsing.
 Usually the program that parses the tokens into an abstract syntax tree or AST is called a *parser*.

-In the context of s-expressions and LISP, it is usually refered to as a *reader*, so that is the terminology that I will use.
+In the context of s-expressions and Lisp, it is usually refered to as a *reader*, so that is the terminology that I will use.

 <center>